Who We Are

 What We Do

 We act as a resource to survivors by standing in the gap between restorative care and transitional employment by teaching job skills that contribute to transformational work.
-Survivors of human trafficking often face intense employment barriers.
-By offering one-on-one mentorship and Strategies for Success classes, our hope is that more and more survivors would be restored into society, welcomed in the workplace and thriving in their community.
-You can learn more about this initiative here.
+Our hope is that more survivors would be restored into society, welcomed in the workplace and thriving in their community.